What is Overdraft?

-An overdraft is an extension of limit granted by the financial institution to an individual.
-This extension is granted on the basis of one’s account value, repayment behaviour or credit score.
+The money extension is granted on the basis of customer’s account value, repayment history or credit score.
 This can be considered as a short-term credit provided by the bank that needs to be paid within the stipulated time limit.
 This credit or overdraft attracts interest for the time of use which can be from a couple of days to a few weeks.
-The time limit is determined by the bank and it has full authority over the account and its use.
+The repayment tenure is decided by the bank and it has full authority over the account and its use.

-Overdraft is a significantly useful service provided by the banks as it offers great aid to businesses in terms of cash flow.
+Overdraft is a significantly useful feature provided by the banks, as it offers aid to businesses in terms of cash flow to meet their working capital expenditure.
 Businesses often have to wait for the payments from their clients and this results in delayed payments from their side as well.
 With the support of overdraft in their current accounts, businesses can sign cheques for their clients beyond the available funds in their account.
-This prevents cheque dishonour and maintains the reputations of the business as well.
+This prevents cheque dishonour and maintains the reputations of the business, as well.

-In modern-day banking system, many banks provide overdraft facility in basic savings and salary accounts as well.
-This comes as a huge relief in situations where people might need money for covering necessary expenses.
+In today’s banking system, numerous banks provide overdraft facility in basic savings and salary accounts.
 However, this facility is not offered to everyone.
 Only the customers having a good reputation in terms of repayment habits and good credit score are eligible for this facility.
 Moreover, the overdraft facility requires a certain annual fee and customers have the right to discontinue the service whenever they want.

 Overdraft Account Eligibility

 Different Types of overdraft accounts have diverse eligibility criteria for the facility and some of those norms are mentioned here.